 2] endless hours of rc flying experience and...

-3] more importantly, lots of money!!
+3] lots of money!!

 Here's the video (reproduced, copyright unknown)...

-RC gas turbine jets are, however, the ultimate in radio control flying.
+But rc gas turbine jets are the ultimate in radio control flying.
 Large scale jets look and sound amazingly realistic in the air and a properly built and well flown scale model is very impressive to watch in action.

-Model RC jets on a simulator
+Model RC jets on a simulator.

 One advantage rc jets have - whether virtual or real - is that they are not so adversely affected by wind like many rc airplanes are, due to the higher airspeeds and sleeker aerodynamics.
 This is a big plus when you're flying, although obviously every model has its own limitations and flight characteristics.

-A downside is that because of this speed they need extra airspace; a faster flying model requires much more space for turns and aerobatic maneuvers than a slower flying aircraft, and you need to remember this when flying one.
+A downside is that because of this speed they need extra airspace; a faster flying model requires much more space for turns and aerobatic maneuvers than a slower flying aircraft, and you need to remember this when flying jets of any size.
 This consequently brings in the problem of your jet being flown at a distance where it's not always easy to see exactly what it's doing; that in turn brings the serious risk of disorientation - a proven killer of rc aircraft of all types!

 But flying any type of rc jet is always an adrenalin-filled experience and with radio control and electronic technology forever improving and reducing in cost, more and more rc jets will become available still, even for the lesser-experienced amongst us.

-RC jet reading
+RC jet shopping.